Producer: Charles Smiley

 Historical aspects and the focus on past rail barons such as: James Hill of Great Northern and E.H.
 Harriman of Union Pacific make a worthy basis for this story.
 James Hill became known as The Empire Builder.
 Teddy Roosevelt becomes a trust buster.
 The remaining merger roads are effectively covered as well.

 Some people correctly make note of overlapping footage in some CSP shows.
 This is needed to ‘tell the story’ of a given railroad.
 As the prototypes connect and interact, so do the stories.
-As Milwaukee Road interaction is offered, why not see Milwaukee Road?
-Any overlaps are small portions of the lengthy programs.
+As Milwaukee Road interaction or implications, is discussed, why not see Milwaukee Road?

 There is a chapter menu on this DVD.
 All Charles Smiley releases are manufactured glass mastered DVD’s.
 Highest quality and better durability are another bonus of CSP.